sablier-labs/docs/docs/contracts/v2/guides/06-frontend.md

 ---
 draft: true
 id: "frontend"
-sidebar_position: 7
+sidebar_position: 6
-title: "Front-End Integrations"
+title: "Frontend Integrations"
 ---

 Throughout this series, we've been focusing on creating an on-chain integration with Sablier.
 But maybe you're